Lung cancer

 Prognosis for lung cancer

-Prognosis means the expected outcome of a disease.
-It is not possible for anyone to predict the exact course of the disease.
-Instead, your doctor can give you an idea about the general outlook for people with the same type and stage of cancer.
+Instead, your doctor can give you a general idea of the outlook for people with the same type and stage of lung cancer.
+To work out your prognosis, your doctor will consider:

 • your test results